The Wandering Earth (novella): Publication history

 The Wandering Earth was first published in 2000 by Beijing Guomi.
 The novella subsequently won the 2000 China Galaxy Science Fiction Award of the Year and was later published as an e-book by Beijing Guomi Digital Technology on 17 June, 2013.

 The novella was first published in English by Head of Zeus in 2017 as a collected volume of several of Cixin Liu's translated short stories entitled The Wandering Earth.
-Other stories in this volume include Mountain, Sun of China, For the Benefit of Mankind, Curse 5.0, The Micro-Era, Devourer, Taking Care of God, With Her Eyes, and Cannonball.
+Other stories in this volume include "Mountain", "Sun of China", "For the Benefit of Mankind", "Curse 5.0", "The Micro-Era", "Devourer", "Taking Care of God", "With Her Eyes", and "Cannonball".
 These stories were translated by Ken Liu, Elizabeth Hanlon, Zac Haluza, Adam Lamphier, and Holger Nahm.

 Reception

 The novella received mostly mixed reviews in English-language publications.
 Alexis Ong of Tor.com described it as "forgettable".
-Pornokitsch reviewer Jared observed praised the writing style of the novella, commenting on its exploration of themes related to the needs of the collective over the individual and the scale of apocalyptic disaster.
+Pornokitsch reviewer Jared Shurin observed the writing style of the novella, commenting on its exploration of themes related to the needs of the collective over the individual and the scale of apocalyptic disaster.
 Jaymee Goh of Strange Horizons observed that the Wandering Earth and other short stories in the anthology of the same name had somewhat universal themes.

+Analysis

+Polish science fiction critic Wojciech Orliński argued that The Wandering Earth represents Liu's endorsement of concepts of world government, consequentialism as well as tacit approval of "China's surveillance and control society".

 Adaptations

 Films

 The Wandering Earth was adapted by Frant Gwo into a 2019 live-action film of the same name.
 The film was produced by the China Film Group Corporation and starred Wu Jing.
 It was released on 5 February 2019, and performed well commercially and critically in China and abroad.
 On 21 February 2019, Netflix acquired the film's international streaming rights.

-The film inspired a sequel called The Wandering Earth 2, which was directed by Gwo and starred Wu Jing and Andy Lau.
+The film inspired a prequel called The Wandering Earth 2, which was directed by Gwo and starred Wu Jing and Andy Lau.
 The film was released in China and North America on 22 January 2023.